Logo: Te Ara - The Online Encyclopedia of New Zealand. Print all pages now.

 Little black shags

 Found in other parts of Australasia, the little black shag (Phalacrocorax sulcirostris) was first reported in New Zealand in 1840 and since then has expanded to most of the North Island.
-It is only occasionally seen in the South Island.
+It is only occasionally seen in the South Island, with the first breeding there recorded in 2008.
 It likes to feed in packs; scores or even hundreds of the birds herd and trap small fish against a barrier in a frenzy of feeding.
-Adapted to both freshwater and coastal environments, its main foods are fish, bullies, whitebait and freshwater crayfish.
+Adapted to both freshwater and coastal environments, its main foods are fish, including bullies and whitebait, and freshwater crayfish.
 It is fully protected.

-As the name implies, the little black shag is smaller than the black and pied shags, just 60 centimetres long and weighing 800 grams.
 There are between 1,000 and 5,000 breeding pairs.
-Like the other black-footed shags they lay two to five blue-green eggs, but breed later, in November–December.
+Like the other black-footed shags, little black shags lay two to five blue-green eggs, but breed later, in November–December.
 The life span is around nine years.

 Little shags